vincenthsh/gamma/README.md

 Each action then lives under the `actions/` directory.

-Each action should be able to be built via `yarn build`.
+Each action should be able to be built via `pnpm exec nx run <packageName>:build`.
 We recommend [ncc](https://github.com/vercel/ncc) for building your actions.
 The compiled source code should end up in a `dist` folder, relative to the action.
 You should add `dist/` to your `.gitignore`.

 `actions/example/package.json`